jsenv/core/packages/test/README.md

 ## 1.2 Executing the test file

-A web server is needed to execute "add.test.html" in a browser.
+*scripts/dev.mjs*, will start a web server that is needed to executed "add.test.html" in a browser.

-*scripts/dev.mjs*

 ```js
 import { startDevServer } from "@jsenv/core"